 In making a complaint it will help if you could explain:

 - what action or decision is the cause of your complaint

 - what specifically is your complaint

-- what are the implications of that decision or action on you
+- what are the implications of the action or decision for you

 - what is the preferred outcome or result you are seeking.